This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your nipple has pus coming out of it.

-- Your nipples are red, dry, cracked, bleeding, or they have scabs on them.
+- Your nipple is red, dry, cracked, bleeding, or they have scabs on them.

 - You see or feel a tender lump in your breast.

 - You have questions or concerns about your condition or care.

 - Help your baby get a good latch.
 Gently break suction and reposition if your baby is only sucking on the nipple.
 Talk to a lactation consultant if you need help with your baby's latch.
 Offer your baby the nipple that is less sore first.
 Your baby's suction is usually harder when he first starts breastfeeding.
 Breastfeed 8 to 12 times each day.
 Frequent breastfeeding can help decrease nipple soreness and prevent engorgement.

 - Change positions each time you breastfeed.
 This may help to keep pressure off of sore areas.

 - Apply a few drops of breast milk to your nipples.
 Breast milk is naturally soothing.
 Do not wear bras or clothes that are tight and put pressure on your nipples.

 - Wash your nipples with warm water only.
 Do not use soaps that contain alcohol or other chemicals.
 These can dry and irritate your nipples.
 Do not use nursing pads that are lined with plastic.
 Let your nipples air dry after you bathe or breastfeed.
 Wear loose, soft cotton shirts.